Keysight/jpl-sphinx/docs/custom/getting_started.rst

 :ref:'Second header custom4<header4>'

-:ref:'The Second Section of Getting Started'
+:ref:'The Second Section of Getting Started'_ This link indicates that the autosectionlabel extension in conf.py is working target1_ also links to Second Section of Getting Started

 :ref:'Links to 3rd Section of Getting Started<The Third Section of Getting Started>'